MutualAidDAO/MADAO/README.md

 Jan 9; DownTime Branch is for shutting down the mint engine.
 Website base in complete, Link preview and Favicon are WIP.

-Jan 12; link preview test, working on blog and content links atm
+Jan 12; link preview test, working on blog, drop down menu, and content links atm